aymuos15/InstaMatch/README.md

 # InstaMatch: Multi-Class Instance Sensitive Metrics for Semantic Segmentation.

-Like [panoptica](https://github.com/BrainLesion/panoptica/tree/main), this library is built for Computing instance-wise segmentation quality metrics for 2D and 3D semantic- and instance segmentation maps.
+Like [panoptica](https://github.com/BrainLesion/panoptica/tree/main), this library is built for Computing instance-wise segmentation quality metrics for 2D and 3D semantic- and instance segmentation maps.  ***Our difference: Everything is on the GPU.***

 ---
-Developed by Soumya Snigdha Kundu, Tom Vercauteren, Aaron Kujawa, Jonathan Shapey, and Marina Ivory.
+Developed by Soumya Snigdha Kundu, Tom Vercauteren, Aaron Kujawa, Marina Ivory Theodore Barfoot, and Jonathan Shapey.
 ___

- ***Our difference: Everything is on the GPU.***

 ### Instance Sensitive Metrics: